hadley/adv-r/Rcpp.md

       any_na1(x1), any_na2(x1), any_na3(x1),
       any_na1(x2), any_na2(x2), any_na3(x2))

-Our `any_na2` function is always faster than `any_na1` (probably because it avoids allocation an logical vector of the same length of `x`), but it's much faster when the first value is missing.
-Our hand-written equivalent `any_na3` is exactly the same speed, but
+Our `any_na2` function is always (slightly) faster than `any_na1` (probably because it avoids allocation an logical vector of the same length of `x`), but it's much faster when the first value is missing.
+Our hand-written equivalent `any_na3` is exactly the same speed.

 ### Vector views